Beginning Ceramics

 • Item #: 30097

-• There will be no class on 5/24.
+• The wailist for this class is full.
+There will be no class on 5/17 and 5/24.
 Supplies are required for this class.
 Click here to download the supply list and other important information.

 Spring Quarter Ceramics Open Studio: Tuesdays, 6:00pm - 9:00pm, 4/22 – 6/10